MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/wrapper-sample.md

 ### Deploy a build using Game Manager or API

-The deploy build process is quite similar for both Windows and Linux game servers.
+The deploy build process is similar for both Windows and Linux game servers.

 #### Deploy Windows game servers